J.F.Drew © 2000-2011

 Hardware change involves adding two resistors to J6

 The PWM signal drives a solid state switch that serves as a speed control for the motor.
-The period of each pulse determines the motor speed.
 All motors have a minimum speed and the software allows this minimum to be set in menu item 39 as a percentage of full speed.
 The default is 50%.

-Operation is determined by the ModeA relays in (or by direct connection to the relevant TIP31Cs).
+Direction of operation is determined by the ModeA relays or by direct connection to the relevant TIP31Cs.

-Mode A uses a pair of relays for each direction - one relay determining which way the power is applied and the second relay deciding whether power should be applied.The PWM only controls speed.
-If you are already using ModeA then you only need the motor speed system connection as I will describe shortly.
+Mode A uses a pair of relays for Azimuth and a second pair for Elevation - one relay determining which polarity power is applied and the second relay deciding whether power should be applied.The PWM only controls speed.
+If you are already using ModeA then you only need the motor speed system connection.

-Because there is only one PWM port available (PortC.2) it has been necessary to share the PWM output for both Azimuth and Elevation.
+Because there is only one PWM port available (PortC.2) it has been necessary to share the same PWM output for both Azimuth and Elevation.
 Therefore the PWM is always determined by the slowest of the outputs.
 Once the slow direction reaches its turn off point the other motor will speed up to the required speed for its current position.
 A small price to pay.
+Menu 37 provides for just one motor to set speed.

 Menu items

-Once PWM mode has been set in menu item 39 the menu will ONLY be available on switch on.
+Once PWM mode has been set in menu item 37 the Menu system will ONLY be available on switch on.
 (Put the menu switch on then apply power).
 This is because the menu pin is taken over by the PWM function once the initial screen is passed and so has become an output.

 WARNING: if you plan to access the PWM mode you MUST make the following change to hardware.